mangila/cv/cv.md

 ### Software Engineer | Nordea, Stockholm

 **November 2021 – January 2023**

+Nordea is a bank in Sweden that provides its services to the Nordic countries.

+I was in the private banking department and worked on a number of projects, both greenfield and brownfield.

 - Develop API for a consuming Robotic Process Automation (RPA)
 - Maintain and develop large scale finance project